alanb128/opendatacam-ei/README.md

 `SAMPLE_INTERVAL` Set to number of seconds to record a sample.
 Default is 60.

-You must have two counting lines crossing a road and they should be 110 feet (34 meters) apart.
+In Opendatacam you must have two counting lines crossing a road and they should be 110 feet (34 meters) apart.
 Naming should be as follows:

 `LINE_LEFT_NAME` Set to the name used for the left counter line in Opendatacam.
 Default is `line_left`.